Security Tips for using Internet Banking and Mobile Banking

 |◾ Do use both lowercase and capital letters with a combination of letters, numbers, and special characters.||◾ Do not share the same password or register with similar logon name and password you have used for your Internet banking or email accounts for accessing other web services.|

-2. How do I delete the cache information in Internet Explorer upon finish using Internet Banking Services?
+2. How to delete the cache information in browser after using Internet Banking Services?

-3. How can I be sure that I am connecting to the Bank's Internet Banking Services website?
+3. How to make sure that I am visiting the Bank's official Internet Banking Services website?

-You can click the yellow "Padlock" icon at the right side of the address bar to examine the digital certificate of our Internet Banking Services website.
-The Digital Certificate is issued by COMODO (chained to COMODO Extended Validation Secure Server CA) and the certificate was issued to www.ibanking.chbank.com.
+You can click the yellow "Padlock" icon at the right side of the address bar to examine the Digital Certificate of the Bank’s Internet Banking Services.
+The Digital Certificate is issued by a publisher SECTIGO (chained to SECTIGO Extended Validation Secure Server CA) and the certificate is issued to www.ibanking.chbank.com.

-4. Why I need to install a firewall at personal computer?
+4. Why do I need a firewall in my personal computer?

 A firewall protects unauthorized intrusion into your computer from the Internet and thus it can strengthen the online safety.